Aditya9056/smush-repo/readme.txt

 = 2.0 =
 * Complete rewrite to use WPMU DEV's new fast and reliable API service.
 * New: One-click bulk smushing of all your images.
 * New: "Super-Smush" your images with our intelligent multi-pass lossy compression.
-Get >60% average compression with almost no noticeable quality loss!
+Get over 2x more compression with almost no noticeable quality loss!
 (Pro)
 * New: Keep a backup of your original un-smushed images in case you want to restore later.
 (Pro)
 * UX/UI updated with overall stats, progress bar.